 Because there are so many independent marketplaces, sites, and platforms on the web, there is no one-size-fits-all copyright takedown process online.
 The type of report you will have to make depends on where and how the infringement is being made.
 If, for example, an independent website is infringing on your copyright materials, a DMCA request can be submitted to takedown the entire website.

 If, however, you find an infringement on a marketplace like Amazon, it would not be correct to try to take down the entire website, and your request would be denied.
 In cases like this, you would have to follow the platform’s specified process to report and take down that particular seller.
-Understanding these variations in reporting infringement is essential to properly file a DMCA takedown and ensure scammers are addressed quickly.
+Understanding these variations in reporting infringement is essential to properly file a DMCA takedown request and ensure scammers are addressed quickly.

 Time is of the essence when dealing with infringement online, and you should take immediate steps if you find someone using your copyright material.